Why Can't I Stop Crying? Emotions And Mental Health

 Crying may be a natural response to emotions for many.
 You may cry while watching a sad movie, after a difficult loss, or when you feel extreme happiness.
 There are many reasons one might cry, but the physical release of tears can be a healthy and important response to sensitivity, feeling overwhelmed, or experiencing profound emotions.
 It may lessen stress in the body and release endorphins that make you feel better.

-Despite the often-healthy nature of crying, it may feel distressing or confusing to some.
-If you aren't able to stop, it may impact your life.
+Despite the often-healthy nature of crying, it may feel distressing or confusing to some when it feels like you can't stop.
+If you can't stop crying, it may impact your life.
 In some cases, it is a symptom of a mental health condition, or even a nervous system condition called pseudobulbar affect.
 Knowing when crying can signify a need for support could be advantageous in your healing journey.

 iStock/PeopleImages